 If only two dealer quotations are available for a relevant price, then the Floating Price shall be determined by taking the average of the two dealer quotations.
-If only one or no quotations are available for a relevant price, then the parties may agree upon another dealer or dealer(s) to provide at least two quotations for a relevant price or it will be deemed that the Floating Price cannot be determined.
+If only one or no quotations are available for a relevant price, then the parties may agree upon another dealer or dealer(s) to provide at least two quotations for a relevant price or it will be deemed that the Floating Price cannot be determined then parties shall arbitrate.